 Karen is Emeritus Professor of Sociology at Loughborough University and a freelance qualitative research trainer.

-She is presently working with Dr Michaela Benson, on the project BrExpats: freedom of movement, citizenship and Brexit in the lives of Britons resident in the European Union funded by the UK in a Changing EU.
-This innovative sociological study questions what Brexit means for Britons resident in other European Union member states.
-Working closely with Britons living across the EU27, employing diverse ‘live’ methods, it keeps a finger on the pulse of how they experience Brexit and its impacts on their lives as it unfolds.
-The project produces policy reports, podcasts and newsletters, as well as academic outputs.
+Karen’s most recent research with Dr Michaela Benson, is available here BrExpats: freedom of movement, citizenship and Brexit in the lives of Britons resident in the European Union funded by the UK in a Changing EU.
+This innovative sociological study questioned what Brexit means for Britons resident in other European Union member states.
+The project produced policy reports, podcasts and newsletters, as well as academic outputs.

 Karen is currently an active member on the International Advisory Board of The Global Labour in Rural Societies (GLARUS) project, funded by the Norwegian Research Council, 2017 – 2021.
 Based in Norway, the project aims to explore how contemporary global flows of low-skilled and manual labour transform the social fabric of non-urban regions in Western society.

 She is also a member of the Standing Review Board of the Research Grants Council and University Grants Committee, Hong Kong (2021- 2022)